 “FSRU Toscana” is permanently anchored to the seabed through an advanced mooring system, with a single point of rotation at the bow in order to allow the ship to move around the mooring turret, therefore being able to adapt to different sea weather conditions.

-The Terminal is connected to the mainland through a long pipeline of 36.5 km, operated and managed by Snam: 29.5 km at sea, 5 km in the floodway, the remaining 2 km on dry land, completely buried and directly connected to the Italian National Grid.
+Once regasified, the gas is sent into the National Gas Pipeline Network through a 36.5 km sub-sea pipeline that reaches the ground, operated and managed by Snam, of which: about 29.5 km at sea, 5 km in the floodway and the remaining 2 km on dry land.

 The Terminal (out of water) has the following features: length 306,49 meters, width 48 meters, height 26.5 meters.